What can I expect from a virtual consultation with Dr. Dunlap?

 Can Dr. Dunlap act as my physician?

 Yes!
 This requires that you establish care with her.
-See In-Person Visits for more information.
+See Becoming a Patient for more information.

 Are all supplements created equal?